118 Quotes

 Code of Canon Law (1983) (Universal Law of the Latin Church) January 25, 1983 Code of Canon Law, 1983, Canon 1383 Source ↗

-Context: Relevant to the 1976 Écône ordinations that preceded Lefebvre's suspension and the later escalation toward the 1988 consecrations.
+Context: Canon on illicit ordinations without dimissorial letters, relevant to the 1976 Écône ordinations that preceded Lefebvre's suspension and the later escalation toward episcopal consecrations without mandate.

 Church / Vatican